flynn/flynn/demo/README.md

 xz` or `apt-get install xz-utils`).

 The final log line contains configuration details used to access Flynn via the command line tool.
-Install [flynn-cli](https://github.com/flynn/flynn-cli), and paste the `flynn server-add` command into your terminal.
+Install the [CLI](/cli), and paste the `flynn server-add` command into your terminal.

 ### Usage